Terry Norman: First investigations of Norman's role

-The FBI quelched speculation regarding Norman's involvement by announcing that his gun had never been fired.
+The FBI squelched speculation regarding Norman's involvement by announcing that his gun had never been fired.
 However, the issue of his role on May 4 was revived three years later.
 Peter Davies, the author of the book The Truth About Kent State, and William A. Gordon, a journalist for the college's student newspaper and the future author of Four Dead in Ohio, reported that there were three additional witnesses who said they had heard either Norman admit "I had to shoot" or a Kent State police detective exclaim, "My God, he fires his gun four times.
 What the hell do we do now?"

 In the wake of this new evidence, a Congressional subcommittee overseeing the Justice Department and the Justice Department itself began reviews of the case.
 Once news of the investigation broke, John Martin, the captain of one of the National Guard units that fired shots, came forward with the statements of his men, including one who thought he overheard Norman admit to shooting one person.
 That revelation in turn resulted in an accusation by Senator Birch Bayh that Norman may have been "the fatal catalyst" of the tragedy.

 At the time Norman was accused of starting the Kent shootings, there were not any witnesses who actually saw him fire his .38 gun much less shoot a student.
 All the witnesses who thought they heard either Norman or the detective say that Norman had fired four shots had been at the university's ROTC building, approximately one hundred yards from the shooting.

 After the accusations had been made, John Dunphy of the Akron Beacon Journal wrote several articles that seemed to exonerate Norman.
 Dunphy interviewed a new witness, Tom Masterson, who admitted he was the student who had attacked Norman.
 Masterson also supported Norman's claim that he had only drawn his gun after the shootings and in self-defense.